School of Art & Design

 You can send us approximately 20 examples of your work with a short written commentary.
 Most of this work

-can be in the form of photographs on a CD or a PDF file.
+can be in the form of photographs on a PDF file.
 It is helpful for us to see examples of your original

 drawings too.